-Houdini is one of our largest animal beloveds, and he has been with us the longest out of everyone in the cow herd.
-His old age and size have caused him some health issues as he has struggled with bouts of arthritis, but with some extra care and close work with his vet, he is enjoying his time as leader of the herd, snacking on apples, and lounging in the sunlight in his brand new, beautiful pasture.
+Houdini was one of our largest animal beloveds, and he had been with us the longest out of everyone in the cow herd.
+His old age and size caused him some health issues as he struggled with bouts of arthritis, but with some extra care and close work with his vet, he enjoyed his time as leader of the herd, snacking on apples, and lounging in the sunlight in his brand new, beautiful pasture.

 The gargantuan leader of the bovine herd, Houdini was a recognizable face at the sanctuary who brought joy to everyone he met.
 Seven feet tall, he was a gentle giant, growing much larger than most of his species.
 His size eventually became too much for his legs to support.
 He was surrounded by love as he took his last breath.